 - The 600gram per square meter PVC material is durable and not prone to scuffing.

 - Blue on one side and black on the other, it totally blocks out any sunlight from entering the pool.
 This prevents algae growth and allows for the reduction of chlorination and filtration.

 - The Aqua-Guard is fitted, resting on the water and then secured to the paving surround.
 The majority of the material is lower than the surrounding paving.
 Due to the water supporting the material, it is possible for an adult to walk or stand on the cover.

 - It is NOT recommended as a safety cover.
-The cover is not under tension and as such it is possible for a child to crawl under the cover.
+The cover is not under tension and as such it is possible for a child to crawl under or unhook the cover.
 The cover will also collect rain water, forming a pool of water which can pose a potential drowning hazard.

 - A crawling baby falling onto the Aqua-Guard will be supported off the water, but there is a risk of drowning in any water which may have collected on top of the cover.

-- The material's edge is reinforced with 100mm woven webbing and two brass eyelets at each anchoring point.
-A 6mm polyethylene rope is fed through the eyelets around the cover in order to secure the cover to the anchors
+- The material’s edge is reinforced with 100mm woven webbing and two brass eyelets at each anchoring point.
+A 6mm polyethylene rope is fed through the eyelets around the cover in order to secure the cover to the anchors.

 - The rope allows for adjustment of the cover to accommodate for any water level fluctuations.